mrbrant89/wokedissident/_posts/2025/04/2025-04-21-reagan-to-biden-immigration.md

 And yet—here we are.

 So the question isn’t “Why are they coming?”

 The question is: **How long are we going to pretend we didn’t light the match?**

-Here’s your **revised and complete source list**, with **all new visuals and citations included**—fully ordered, numbered, and clean for immediate copy/paste into your `## Sources` section.

 ## Sources
 <a name="sources"></a>